The Existential Loneliness of Prompt Engineering

 There’s more to human creativity

 He gets to the heart of the issue here: AI is powerful, but for now, it is, in the words of Cory Doctorow a solution in search of a problem”.
 It’s possible to generate impressive text, but so far it serves very little purpose.
-And even if you disagree with the text an AI chatbot puts out, you can make a better argument—and might even have more intelligent or novel ideas than a statistical engine that’s prone to regurgitating previous ideas.
+And even if you disagree with the text an AI chatbot puts out, you can make a better argument.
+Most likely, you’ll have more intelligent or novel ideas than a statistical engine that’s prone to regurgitating previous ideas.

 In fact, for now AI has severe shortcomings—though its hallucinations are sometimes mistaken for creativity, it can’t create anything truly novel.
 In fact it lacks the intuition and human experience required for coming up with anything novel: It just repeats, endlessly, what has already been done and what is the most probable outcome of an idea.